antonfirsov/docs/2023/03-Mar/asp-net-core-updates-in-dotnet-8-preview-2/asp-net-core-updates-in-dotnet-8-preview-2.md

 * **Before:** 5.916 seconds
 * **After:** 2.374 seconds

 These improvements were suggested by the community.
-Thanks to the folks at [Unity](https://unity.com/) for helping contribute to this area.
+Thanks to the folks at [Unity](https://unity.com/) for helping contribute to this area!

 ## Give feedback